-Active RFID range can be greater than 100 feet between the RFID tag and reader.
-This allows Active RFID systems to scale easily since you could potentially 10,000 square feet with one Active RFID reader and a few reference points.
+Active RFID tool tracking range can be greater than 100 feet between the RFID tag and reader.
+This allows Active RFID systems to scale quickly since you could potentially cover 10,000 square feet with one Active RFID reader and a few reference points.

-Active RFID has use cases with companies across a variety of industries that have gained benefit from the use of this type of technology solution.
+Active RFID asset tracking software has use cases with companies across various industries that have gained benefit from this technology solution.

 AirFinder’s active RFID solution is simple to implement and maintain.